IaM-Alliance/RVI-prod/EMAIL_SETUP.md

 ## Required Environment Variables

-To enable email functionality, you must set the following environment variable:
+To enable email functionality, you must set the following environment variables:

 ```
+SMTP_RELAY_USER=your_smtp_username
 SMTP_RELAY_AUTHPW=your_smtp_password
 ```

-This can be added to your `.env` file or set in your deployment environment.
+These can be added to your `.env` file or set in your deployment environment.

 ## SMTP2GO Authentication

-1. The sender email address (support@rvi.iam-alliance.com) is used as the username for SMTP authentication
+1. By default, the username for SMTP authentication is the sender email address (support@rvi.iam-alliance.com)
+2. To use a different username, set it in the SMTP_RELAY_USER environment variable
-2. The password is stored in the SMTP_RELAY_AUTHPW environment variable
+3. The password is stored in the SMTP_RELAY_AUTHPW environment variable

 ## Testing Email Functionality